jsmatias/AIOD-rest-api/scripts/README.md

 # Scripts README.md

 This directory contains a collection of scripts designed to manage backups, restorations, and database interactions for the service.
 Below is a detailed description of each script and its intended usage.
+Unless noted otherwise, all scripts should be run without arguments while the AIoD docker containers are running (i.e., `docker compose up`).

 ## Script Descriptions